destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - What does Jest and React Testing Library do?
 - When to use integration and when unit tests?
 - Does it make sense to add tests for every single component?
-- When testing we should "behave" like real user
-  - what selectors we should use
-  - how should we interact with the application
 - What is the use-case for axios-mock-adapter library
 - What is the use-case for factory-girl library